Dr. Cristián H. Ricci is a Professor of Iberian Studies and North African Studies at the University of California, Merced.

 He is the codirector with Dr. Ignacio López-Calvo of Transmodernity.
 Journal of Peripheral cultural Production of the Luso-Hispanic World, and he serves in the Editorial Board of Magriberia (University of Fès) and Ventana Abierta (USA).

 Dr. Ricci has received several awards and scholarships.
 Among the most prestigious is the National Endowment for the Humanities-Faculty Award 2013-2014, an award that is given to eight scholars among two thousand applicants.
-His project is entitled, “Moroccan Literature and the Broadening of Poscolonial Literary Studies.”
-Among other awards and scholarships, Dr. Ricci has received the Hispanic Scholarship Fund, Summer Research Grants from the National Endowment for the Humanities (NEH), the American Institute for Maghrib Studies (AIMS), and several grants from the University de California, Spain’s Minestry of Culture, and The University of California Academic Senate Distinguished Early Career Research Award.
+His project is entitled, “Moroccan Literature and the Broadening of Postcolonial Literary Studies.”
+Among other awards and scholarships, Dr. Ricci has received the Hispanic Scholarship Fund, Summer Research Grants from the National Endowment for the Humanities (NEH), the American Institute for Maghrib Studies (AIMS), and several grants from the University de California, Spain’s Ministry of Culture, and The University of California Academic Senate Distinguished Early Career Research Award.

 He has also been invited to speak about Iberian and Moroccan literature from several universities in North America– Yale, University of Texas at Austin, British Columbia, University of California-Irvine, University of Houston, CSU Los Angeles and Whittier College – as well as in Spain, at the University of Cadiz, University of Alcalá de Henares, University of León, the University of Vic, the Open University of Catalonia (Universitat Oberta de Catalunya), and the Autonomous University of Madrid; Morocco, at the University of Tétouan, the University of Rabat, and University of Fès; as well as at the Latin American Association of Asian and African Studies in Buenos Aires (ALADAA), and the University Adolfo Ibáñez in Santiago, Chile.